otoolep/syslog-gollector/README.md

 ------------
 This code is still work-in-progress.
 Key work items remaining include:

-* Basic stats via a HTTP API on the gollector.
+* Basic stats via a HTTP API on the syslog-gollector.
 * Output to statsd.
 * Handle errors from sarama QueueMessage() call.
-* The gollector needs to be GC-profiled.
+* The syslog-gollector needs to be GC-profiled.
 * Clean shutdown, including the use of control channels.
 * UDP support.
 * Support arbritrary MSGIDs.